Indian English literature: Later history

 The stories and novels of Ratan Lal Basu reflect the conditions of tribal people and hill people of West Bengal and the adjacent states of Sikkim, Bhutan and Nepal.
 Many of his short stories reflect the political turmoil of West Bengal since the Naxalite movement of the 1970s.
 Many of his stories like Blue Are the Far Off Mountains, The First Rain and The Magic Marble glorify purity of love.
 His novel Oraon and the Divine Tree is the story of a tribal and his love for an age old tree.
-In Hemingway style language the author takes the reader into the dreamland of nature and people who are inexorably associated with nature.